Laura Fernández Espeso

-Laura Fernández Espeso (born 1972) is a Spanish film and television producer and media executive.
-She serves as the general manager of Mediapro.
+Laura Fernández Espeso (born 1972) is a Spanish media executive.
+She served as the CEO of Mediapro Studio from 2020 to 2025.
+She has also worked as a film and television producer.

 Early life and education

 Fernández Espeso was born in Benavente in 1972.
 She earned a marketing degree from London South Bank University.

 Career

+She joined Globomedia in 2009 as one of the few Spanish executives with international TV work experience.
+After Mediapro purchased Globomedia in 2015, she was named Director of International Content, driving the company's expansion abroad.

+In 2019, Fernández Espeso was appointed as corporate and TV director of The Mediapro Studio, Mediapro's production arm, and subsequently became its CEO the following year.

+During her time overseeing the group's production, Mediapro created TV shows and films such as HBO Max's thriller series The Head and The 47.

-She joined Globomedia in 2009.
-Mediapro purchased Globomedia in 2015.
-In 2019, she was appointed as corporate director of The Mediapro Studio, Mediapro's production arm.
-In 2020, she became the chirf executive officer.
-In January 2025, she became Director General of Mediapro.
-She won the Goya Award for Best Film for The 47 at the 39th Goya Awards in February 2025.
+In January 2025, she became Director General of Mediapro, and served in that position until departing from Mediapro altogether in December 2025.
+Also in 2025, she won the Goya Award for Best Film for The 47 at the 39th Goya Awards.